Last Updated on

 There’s no doubt that a warranty on your scope is a big deal.
 It’s the manufacturer’s guarantee that you’re going to get a product that’ll last.
 That’s why a company like Vortex Optics offering a lifetime warranty on its scopes is such a big deal, because if your scope ever breaks, it will fix it, no matter what.

 Many lower-priced scopes only have 1-year warranties.
 While this is better than nothing, chances are that a few years from now, you’re going to end up needing to replace it, which means you’ll likely be spending more money in the long run.

 But remember that a warranty is only as good as the company that sets it.
 For instance, Nikon offers lifetime warranties on all its optics.
 But as it ventures further away from rifle scopes, it will honor fewer warranties.

 So, it’s just as important to find a reputable rifle scope company when evaluating warranties.
 As Nikon has shown, not all lifetime warranties are created equal.

-While doing your research to find the perfect scope for your Mini-14 can be a bit of a headache, it can make all the difference in the end.
+While doing your research to find the best scope for your Mini-14 rifle can be a bit of a headache, it can make all the difference in the end.
 Learning the terminology and finding precisely what you need is one of the most important things that you can do to improve your experience at the range and in the field.